henriquekraemer/intellikeep/README.md

 # IntelliKeep

-IntelliKeep is a home maintenance task management system built as a custom integration for Home Assistant.
+IntelliKeep is a Home Assistant custom integration that centralizes home maintenance tasks with recurring schedules, priorities and history.

 ---